sg-s/xolotl/docs/faq.md

 ## What's with the name?
 And how do I pronounce it?

 Xolotl is the meso-American god of [lightning and death](https://en.wikipedia.org/wiki/Xolotl).
-It is the humble opinion of some of this writer that this is a better name for a neuron simulator than say, "NEURON".
+It is the humble opinion of this writer that "xolotl" is a better name for a neuron simulator than say, "NEURON".

 [Click here to listen to a pronunciation.](https://upload.wikimedia.org/wikipedia/commons/4/48/Xolotl.ogg)